 It feels so good to wake up in the morning fully energized and ready to face the day ahead.
 But for many of us, sleep is an elusive wish.
-In order to figure out a way to sleep better, you’ll need to find what keeps you form sleeping well.
+In order to figure out a way to sleep better, you’ll need to find what keeps you from sleeping well.
 Today we’ll look at 5 reasons why you can’t sleep, so you can take action and get better zzzz….s.

 The Importance Of Good Sleep

-Having a good night’s sleep makes you more focused about the things that are going on around you.
+Having a good night’s sleep makes you more focused on the things that are going on around you.
 It helps bring out a positive attitude, which is significant to your health, beauty and relationships.

-According to National Sleep Foundation (NSF), the recommended range of sleep of people from 18-64 years old is 7-9 hours and 6 hours being acceptable in certain situations.
+According to the National Sleep Foundation (NSF), the recommended range of sleep of people from 18-64 years old is 7-9 hours and 6 hours being acceptable in certain situations.

 Side effects of lack of sleep

 If you’re getting less than the minimum required hours, it can have harmful implications for your physical and emotional state.